stevebauman/translation/README.md

 Since the placeholder data inserted doesn't match a placeholder inside the string, the text will be left as is.
 The reason for the underscores is because google translate will try to translate text containing `:name`, however providing double underscores on both sides of the text, prevents google from translating that specific word, allowing us to translate everything else, but keep placeholders in tact.
+Translation then replaces the double underscore variant of the placeholder (in this case `__name__`) at runtime.

 #### Will my translations be erased / modified if I run the scan command?